LGN520/farreach-public/docs/netreach-v4.md

 						- Even if latest=0, the value could still be latest <- PUT/DEL (lost later) w/ valid=3 resets latest from 1 to 0
 						- No matter value is latest or not, we can always compare savedseq with server.seq for availability
 					* NOTE: CACHE_EVICT reported by switch OS instead of data plane -> no need <key, value, seq, inswitch_hdr.is_deleted>
-				+ TODO: Switch os: wait for CACHE_EVICT_ACK
+				+ Switch os: wait for CACHE_EVICT_ACK
-				+ TODO: Remove existing entry <victim.key, victim.idx> from cache_lookup_tbl of all ingress pipelines
+				+ Remove existing entry <victim.key, victim.idx> from cache_lookup_tbl of all ingress pipelines
-				+ TODO: Invoke cache population for new CACHE_POP
+				+ Invoke cache population for new CACHE_POP
-		* TODO: Swithc os: popworker resets intermediate data of paramserver after population/eviction
+		* Switch os: popworker resets intermediate data of paramserver after population/eviction
 	+ Snapshot
 		* TODO: set flag=true needs atomicity, while reset flag=false does not need atomicity
 			- TODO: For atomicity, we enfore all traffic enter ingress 0 -> set flag=true -> disable the enforement